 In a culture where an insane amount of information is carefully sorted, curated, and organized for easy consumption, the librarian is more vital than ever.
 More

 Millions still resist the call of the smartphone.
 And it’s not just about the cost.
 More

 People gripe about all the troubles in our country, but no one points out that it’s nearly impossible to open the things we buy.
 More

 Jane changed her despised childhood name when her sister was murdered when she was 17.
 Then a computer glitch forced her to confront her past.
 More

 By: Amazon.com Editors

 Every month, Amazon staffers sift through hundreds of new books searching for gems.
-Here’s what Amazon editor Chris Schluep chose especially for Post readers this spring.
+Here’s what Amazon editor Chris Schluep chose especially for Post readers this season.
 More

 By: Jeanne Wolf